 - Did I like it?
 Yes, and it’s very easy to use.

 - What do you use it for?
 Taking pictures, getting directions, doing search.

 - What’s the best part of it?
 The voice recognition is excellent and clarity of the display.
 You forget that you’re wearing it.

 - How do I get one?
 It will be available to the general public some time in 2014…

-It was exciting to get so much attention.
-It soon became a nuisance; I had to put the things away so I could get my research work completed at the show.
+It was exciting to get so much attention however it soon became a nuisance.
+I had to put the things away so I could get my research work completed at the show.

 Many of our clients began asking us for recommendations on the best Augmented Reality (AR) glasses for industrial applications.
 The promise of the AR would enable engineers, technicians and maintainers, dawned with special glasses, to see instructions (on their eyeglasses) as they trouble-shot and repaired equipment without having to refer to manuals or look up information while on the job.
 Unfortunately, there were complex challenges before getting AR even adopted.
 The first is where computer images are superimposed onto the user’s view of the real world, through a screen or headset –as it requires the software to “see” what is in front of it.
 The second challenge lay not in the glass displays themselves, but with the enterprise implementation team whose job it was to prepare and leveraged data, processes and workflow to enable full-scale maintenance operation, that would inform the AR-worker.

 So, AR adoption, while productive once implemented, has been slow, until now!